East Worthing and Shoreham (UK Parliament constituency): History

-Although from 2001 to 2015 this was an unquestionably safe seat for the Conservative Party, its safety has significantly declined since then, especially in 2017 when Labour reduced the Conservative percentage majority to single figures.
-It has now succeeded Crawley as Labour's principal target seat in the county of West Sussex, though still requiring a substantial swing.
+The seat's first MP in 1997 was Tim Loughton who served until he stepped down for the 2024 general election.
+Although from 2001 to 2015 this was an unquestionably safe seat for the Conservative Party, its safety significantly declined after that, especially in 2017 when Labour reduced the Conservative percentage majority to single figures.
+It succeeded Crawley as Labour's principal target seat in the county of West Sussex, though still requiring a substantial swing, which it achieved in 2024 after the Conservative vote halved and Tom Rutland was elected.